nens/threedi-docs/README.rst

 Images should be lowercase.
 If you've added an image, please run this command to be sure::

-  $ docker-compose run builder python3 fix-uppercase-lowercase.py
+  $ docker compose run builder python3 fix-uppercase-lowercase.py

 Literature & citations